Slavery and the United States Constitution: Frederick Douglass

-In his 1860 speech "The Constitution of the United States: is it pro-slavery or anti-slavery?", Frederick Douglass cites the Notes of Debates in the Federal Convention of 1787 left behind by James Madison in order to describe four provisions of the Constitution that are said to be pro-slavery.
+Although Frederick Douglass had earlier been an ally of William Lloyd Garrison in criticizing the Constitution as proslavery, Douglass's 1860 speech in Glasgow, Scotland, "The Constitution of the United States: is it pro-slavery or anti-slavery?", represented his later view.
+In the speech, Douglass cites the Notes of Debates in the Federal Convention of 1787 left behind by James Madison in order to describe four provisions of the Constitution that are said to be proslavery.
 In examining the history of how the clauses were debated and structured, he argues either that they are not pro-slavery or that they do not concern slavery.

 He argues that the Three-Fifths Clause (Article I, section 2) encourages freedom' because the southern states would gain more representation in Congress and the Electoral College if they abolished slavery"; that the Migration or Importation Clause (Article I, section 9) allowed Congress to end the importation of slaves from Africa in 1808; that the Fugitive Slave Clause (Article IV, section 2) does not apply to slaves but rather to "Person[s] held to Service or Labour", which do not include slaves, because a slave "is a simple article of property.
 He does not owe and cannot owe service.
 He cannot even make a contract"; and that the clause giving Congress the power to "suppress Insurrections" (Article I, section 8) gives Congress the power to end slavery "[i]f it should turn out that slavery is a source of insurrection, [and] that there is no security from insurrection while slavery lasts...."